eformat/openshift-disconnected-agent-installer/README.md

    podman ps
    ```

    Any fatal errors you see in the journal will need troubleshooting.
-It took several attempts until i got my configuration just right for a successful instal.
+It took several attempts until i got my configuration just right for a successful install.

 14. On each host, the startup script in the image selects the correct
     network settings based on the MAC addresses visible and applies